Last Updated on June 8, 2025

 - Iliofemoral ligament in its upper part

-- Quadratus femoris attached on quadrate tubercle
+- Quadratus femoris is attached to the quadrate tubercle

-- The medial and popliteal surfaces are bare [ Except for part of gastrocnemius origin on the popliteal surface]
+- The medial and popliteal surfaces are bare [ Except for part of the gastrocnemius origin on the popliteal surface]

 - Vastus intermedius – upper three-fourths of the anterior and lateral surfaces.